Dynamical axisymmetric compact objects in General Relativity: Generalized Kodama vector beyond spherical symmetry

 Therefore, one can compute the norm of the mean curvature vector (or its dual) and track the presence of (anti-)trapping horizons by identifying the locus of points where its norm vanishes.
 This provides a concrete extension of the well-known properties of the Kodama vector, as the utilization of the MCV is not confined to spherical symmetry.
 This was already noticed in \cite{Senovilla:2014ika}.
 See \cite{Dotti:2023elh, Dotti:2025npw} for related work using the MCV to locate horizons.
+However, as we shall see, the use of the MCV still involves a degree of ambiguity related to the embedding of the surface $\mathcal{S}$.
+This issue becomes apparent in certain axisymmetric geometries, and it is absent only in spherical symmetry or under the assumption of stationarity.